chadmando/til/python/text-or-file-input-pattern-for-argparse.md

     return args
 ```

+## Usage

-This provide the flexibility of either providing text as an argument or pointing to a file.
+Text may be provided as an argument or by pointing to a file.

 ```bash
 .\script.py "argument text"